 For example, if you notice cone-shaped holes or shallow dents in the ground near wooded areas around your property, this could be a sign that armadillos have been foraging for food and seeking shelter there.
 Additionally, if you spot identifiable tracks nearby resembling elongated ovals with claw marks, this could also indicate the presence of armadillos.

-Furthermore, another possible clue to their presence is the occurrence of root damage in your garden or yard.
+Furthermore, another possible clue to their presence is root damage in your garden or yard.
 As armadillos are known to feed on insects and grubs by digging into the soil, they can inadvertently cause damage to plant roots and landscaping features.
 If you notice distinct signs of root disturbance without any visible presence of other wildlife, it could be attributed to armadillo activity in the area.

 So start paying attention to these subtle but significant clues—observing burrows, identifying tracks, and assessing any root damage—as you explore your surroundings.
 These observations can provide important insights into whether armadillos have established a presence in your locality.